 I describe all this to Ravi and he writes to me of the history of Indian tribes and of Brahmins (of which his wife is one), the contradictions of his country’s traditions with those adopted from its former oppressors, the British, which Indians nevertheless fully embrace.
 He is knowledgeable about arcane tidbits of history, religion and power in the Middle East; fond of Egyptian Arabic; and working on his novel of a love triangle during Saddam Hussein’s reign.
 He is a practicing Buddhist, though he was raised a Hindu.

-I email him about one of our own traditions, a summer one—cooking organic chicken over Cowboy Coal for its delicious flavor—and he sends me a photo of his youthful-looking wife (in her 50s, like me) who is vegetarian.
+I email him about one of our own traditions, a summer one—cooking organic chicken over Cowboy Coal for its delicious flavor—and he sends me a photo of his youthful-looking wife (in her 50s, as am I) who is vegetarian.
 Perhaps, I am meant to rethink my habits.

 At 64, Ravi is an intrepid traveler, at home anywhere, with many miles and languages under his belt.
 His is a generous spirit, ready to give to anyone, including a rather prosaic housewife who takes vicarious pleasure in his worldly doings but is perfectly content to stay at home.